-In spite of the fact that corporate investigations cannot reach the employee's private email accounts, the data analysis may also encompass private emails if they were sent to or received by the employee using his or her corporate email account.
+Despite the fact that corporate investigations cannot reach the employee’s private email accounts, the data analysis may also encompass private emails if they were sent to or received by the employee using his or her corporate email account.

 Personal electronic devices (computers, smartphones, tablets, etc) cannot be collected by the company, unless the employee consents.

-The interviews are is a key stage in any internal investigation and it is no different in Brazil, as it is a very important source of information gathering.
+The interviews are a key stage in any internal investigation and it is no different in Brazil, as it is a very important source of information gathering.